MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

     ![Add-Nuget-tosolution-choose](Add-Nuget-tosolution2.png)

 4. Click **Install**.
-This installs the IBM MobileFirst Platform Native SDK and its dependencies.
+This installs the IBM MobileFirst Platform Native SDK and its dependencies.This step also generates an empty `mfpclient.resw` file in `strings` folder in the Visual Studio project.

 5. Ensure that, at a minimum, the following capabilities are enabled in `Package.appxmanifest`: